 Of course, no baby medicine cabinet is complete without diaper rash cream!
 Ones that contain zinc oxide are recommended, because the zinc oxide acts as a barrier between your child’s diaper and his skin.
 Fragrance free is best, as fragrances may sting irritated skin.

-As healthy as we try to keep our little ones, baby and toddler ailments happen, and occasional use of OCT medications can help them feel more comfortable.
+As healthy as we try to keep our little ones, baby and toddler ailments happen, and occasional use of OTC medications can help them feel more comfortable.